the holistic woman’s guide to cultivating conscious living

 EXPLORE OUR FAVORITE POSTS IN

-As a holistic nutritionist and mama to 3 littles, I’ve first-hand experienced the value of postpartum nutrition.
+So pause and take this season of restoration, replenishment, rest and healing seriously—just as you took pregnancy nutrition seriously!
 What you do now will set you up for years to come—both physically and mentally!

 Mother in a flowered dress by a window holding a newborn baby reflecting on the postpartum process.

-** If you have any questions regarding your or your baby’s health, contact your healthcare provider.
+** Disclaimer: This is not medical advice.
+If you have any questions regarding your or your baby’s health, contact your healthcare provider.

 More helpful postpartum posts: